Congratulations Max Cui, our 2024 Aotearoa Barista Champion

 +64 21 415 810 | emma@nzsca.org

-Emma is the New Zealand sales manager for AMC Roastery Supply and the Owner of Monster Trucks Coffee.
+Emma is the New Zealand sales manager for AMC Roastery Supply and Owner of Monster Trucks Coffee.

 Emma has 20 years of experience in New Zealand’s Coffee industry and was New Zealand’s first Barista champion.
 She holds the title of New Zealand’s highest-ranked female Barista.
 She represented New Zealand in the year 2002 with a World Barista Championship ranking of 5th and was also a World Barista Championship Judge 2003 through to the present and World of Coffee Events Rules and Regulations and National Committee member, a key organiser of the New Zealand Coffee Championships and NZSCA events.